amplication/docs/docs/custom-code/prisma-custom-attributes.md

 Custom Attributes can also take parameters, and those are known as Custom Attribute Functions.

-Here are the attribute functions that you have access to on the field level:

-- `@default()` - Sets the default value for a field.
-The value can be a static value or a function such as uuid() or now() for auto-generated values.
-- `@relation()` - Establish relations between different models.
-- `@map()` - Map a Prisma model field name to a different column name in the database.

 For example, let's say that you want your User Entity's Field Name to go to a column titled `first_name`.
 In this case, you can use the `@map()` custom attribute function.